poezio/slixmpp/docs/getting_started/sendlogout.rst

         self.send_message(mto=self.recipient, mbody=self.msg)

-Finally, we need to disconnect the client using :meth:`disconnect <sleekxmpp.xmlstream.XMLStream.disconnect>`.
+Finally, we need to disconnect the client using :meth:`disconnect <slixmpp.xmlstream.XMLStream.disconnect>`.
 Now, sent stanzas are placed in a queue to pass them to the send thread.
-If we were to call :meth:`disconnect <sleekxmpp.xmlstream.XMLStream.disconnect>` without any parameters, then it is possible for the client to disconnect before the send queue is processed and the message is actually sent on the wire.
-To ensure that our message is processed, we use :meth:`disconnect(wait=True) <sleekxmpp.xmlstream.XMLStream.disconnect>`.
+If we were to call :meth:`disconnect <slixmpp.xmlstream.XMLStream.disconnect>` without any parameters, then it is possible for the client to disconnect before the send queue is processed and the message is actually sent on the wire.
+To ensure that our message is processed, we use :meth:`disconnect(wait=True) <slixmpp.xmlstream.XMLStream.disconnect>`.

 .. code-block:: python